SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/01_implementation_plans/15_docker_lxc_implementation_plan.md

 4.  **Monitor for AppArmor Denials:**
     - While running the tests, keep an eye on the host's audit log.
 The absence of `apparmor="DENIED"` messages related to `fuse-overlayfs` or Docker operations indicates a successful configuration.
 5.  **Test Idempotency:**
-    - Re-run the `phoenix_orchestrator.sh` provisioning for the same container.
+    - Re-run the `phoenix create <CTID>` command for the same container.
 The process should complete successfully without any errors, confirming the scripts are idempotent.